 In 2014, we started eating Clean as a family.
 Not everyone was happy about the idea, but looking back, it was one of the best decisions we ever made.
 We are all healthier, happier and accountable for the food choices we make.
 My kids know where there food comes from and I feel as if it has helped them grow into considerate, compassionate little humans that will help make the World a better place.

 If you are still a little worried about making the change to real food, don’t panic.
 It took me a little while to get the hang of it.
 Take a little look around the website and read these posts first:

-Here are some Articles to help you on your journey.
+Here are some Posts to help you on your Real Food journey.

 - What Clean Eating Means to Our Family

 - Our Real Food Story (the good and the bad stuff)